nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

 The following examples are provided:

-* ``fd-emu-dpdk-ping.cc``: This example uses the EmuFdNetDeviceHelper in Dpdk mode to send ICMP traffic bypassing the kernel over a real channel.
+* ``fd-emu-ping.cc``: This example can be configured to use the EmuFdNetDeviceHelper in DPDK mode to send ICMP traffic bypassing the kernel over a real channel.
-* ``fd-emu-dpdk-onoff.cc``: This example allows us to measure the throughput of the ``DpdkNetDevice`` by sending traffic from the simulated node to a real device using the ``ns3::OnOffApplication`` while leveraging DPDK’s fast packet processing abilities.
+* ``fd-emu-onoff.cc``: This example can be configured to measure the throughput of the ``DpdkNetDevice`` by sending traffic from the simulated node to a real device using the ``ns3::OnOffApplication`` while leveraging DPDK’s fast packet processing abilities.
 This is achieved by saturating the channel with TCP/UDP traffic.